alissadb/chatbot_llm/README.md

    cd chatbot
    ```

-4. This repo uses Task to run task in a simple way.
+4. This repo uses Task to run task.
 To set up the local development environment with the required dependencies.
 Install the local environment:

    ```bash
    task setup-local-env